JPSanin/laser-mirror-game/ReadMe.md

 ## Project Information 📖

-_The game is based on a problem presented by a mirror instute, that works with mazes and lasers, they wanted to test their personnels' knowledge to see if they can hire them.
+The game is based on a problem presented by a mirror instute, that works with mazes and lasers, they wanted to test their personnels' knowledge to see if they can hire them.
 The game gives the option to create a cell grid that contains a "k" amount of mirrors, the players objective is to find them dpending on the difficulty of the grid, players score will vary.
-The game has a leader board, and instructions to se exactly how to play.
-Do you think yo are qualified to work at the mirror institute? _
+The game has a leader board, and instructions to see exactly how to play.
+Do you think you are qualified to work at the mirror institute?

 ## Author ✒️